erinata/tomtom-syntax/README.md

-# Tomtom Theme
+# Tomtom Syntax

-"A simple theme replicating the Tomtom theme in Sublime Text".
+"A simple theme replicating the Tomtom syntax theme in Sublime Text".